This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Other parents have won millions for their children in birth injury cases, and you may be able to as well if you and your lawyer can make a strong case for medical malpractice.

-Among the things that you can claim in a lawsuit is compensation to cover all current medical bills related to the skull fracture as well as future expected medical bills.
+Among the things you can claim in a lawsuit is compensation to cover all current medical bills related to the skull fracture and future expected medical bills.

 You can claim for the specialized care and treatment you expect your child to need and the expense of travel to get those services.